wmo-im/wis2box-training/documentation/docs/practical-sessions/initializing-wis2box.md

 Or check the content of the file via WinSCP.

+!!! question

+    What is the value of the WIS2BOX_STORAGE_DATA_RETENTION_DAYS environment variable in the wis2box.env file?

+??? success "Click to reveal answer"

+    The default value for WIS2BOX_STORAGE_DATA_RETENTION_DAYS is 30 days.
+You can change this value to a different number of days if you wish.

+    The wis2box-management container runs a cronjob on a daily basis to remove data older than the number of days defined by WIS2BOX_STORAGE_DATA_RETENTION_DAYS from the `wis2box-public` bucket and the API backend:

+    ```{.copy}
+    0 0 * * * su wis2box -c "wis2box data clean --days=$WIS2BOX_STORAGE_DATA_RETENTION_DAYS"
+    ```

 !!! note

     The `wis2box.env` file contains environment variables defining the configuration of your wis2box.
 For more information consult the [wis2box-documentation](https://docs.wis2box.wis.wmo.int/en/latest/reference/configuration.html)

-You can also check the contents of the `data-mappings.yml` file in your wis2box data directory:
+Next, check the contents of the `data-mappings.yml` file in your wis2box data directory:

 ```bash
 cat ~/wis2box-data/data-mappings.yml
 ```

-Or check the content of the file via WinSCP.
+Or check the content of the data-mappings.yml via WinSCP by browsing to the new directory 'wis2box-data' (click refresh if you don't see it yet)

+!!! question

+    How many different keys are defined for 'data' in the data-mappings.yml file?

+??? success "Click to reveal answer"

+    There are 2 different 'data'-keys defined in the data-mappings.yml file, one for surface-based observations and one for upper-air observations:

+    - nld.maaike_test.data.core.weather.surface-based-observations.synop
+    - nld.maaike_test.data.core.weather.upper-air-observations.temp

+    The country-code and centre-id will be different from the example above, they will be set to the values you entered during the `wis2box-create-config.py` script.

+    You can also note that different 'plugins' are defined for the different data types.
+The use of these plugins in the wis2box data pipeline architecture will be discussed in a later session.

 !!! note